istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 transporting correct client attributes like IP addresses and certificates to the workloads running in the cluster.

-Configuration of XFF and XFCC headers is managed via `MeshConfig` during Istio *installation* or by adding a pod annotation.
-Note that the `Meshconfig` configuration is used as a global setting for all gateway workloads where as pod annotations can be used to override the global setting on a per-workload basis.
+Configuration of XFF and XFCC headers is managed via `MeshConfig` during Istio installation or by adding a pod annotation.
+Note that the `Meshconfig` configuration is a global setting for all gateway workloads, while pod annotations override the global setting on a per-workload basis.

 To simplify configuring network topology during installation create a single YAML file to pass to `istioctl`: